HoldsworthQCA/Assignment-3/journal/journal.md

 ### Design concept 2 ###
 A satanic bleeding goat doll.
 The idea is to modify a sheep doll to become a satanic toy.
 With a pentagram on its for head and blood dripping from its eyes.
 This would be made with a fluid pump pumping fluid out of eye holes.
 Also, it could have red glowing eyes.
 It would also have AI synthesised bleets and it would chant hymens robotically.

-### Final design concept ###
+### Final design 3 ###
 The main idea I have chosen to go with is a modified baby doll.
 This doll with speak when it can hear people are around.
 Once picked up it will vibrate in the persons hand.
 I want to incorporate some form of lighting, but I am currently unsure how.
 It will also have elements of its from changed such as one of its legs being elongated to create something even more unsettling.

 ### Final design concept ###
 The concept of this work was to modify a baby doll to create an unsettling experience.
 This has been based of the idea of ‘haunted dolls’ and the idea of demon possession taking over the body.
 I wanted to create something unsettling and kind of weird.
+This has mannifested as a talking demon doll.

 ### Interaction flowchart ###
 <!--- Include an interaction flowchart of the interaction process in your project.
 Make sure you think about all the stages of interaction step-by-step.
 Also make sure that you consider actions a user might take that aren't what you intend in an ideal use case.
 Insert an image of it below.
 It might just be a photo of a hand-drawn sketch, not a carefully drawn digital diagram.
 It just needs to be legible. --->